Seaholme railway station

-Seaholme railway station is located on the Werribee line in Victoria, Australia.
-It serves the western Melbourne suburb of Seaholme, and opened on 26 January 1920.
+Seaholme railway station is a commuter railway station in Melbourne, Victoria, Australia.
+The station is named after, and serves, the western suburb of the same name.
+Opened on 26 January 1920, Seaholme station is a ground level unstaffed station, featuring one side platform.
+The station is only partially accessible due to a steep access ramp.

+Seaholme railway station is served by the Werribee line, which is a part of Melbourne's railway network.
+The station also connects to bus routes 411 and 412.
+The journey to Southern Cross railway station is approximately 16.13 km.

+Description

+Seaholme railway station is located in Seaholme, a suburb of Melbourne, Victoria.
+Operated by VicTrack, the station is owned by Metro Trains Melbourne.
+The station is approximately 16.13 km away from Southern Cross station.
+The adjacent stations are Newport up towards Melbourne and Altona down towards Werribee.

+The station consists of one side platform with a total of one platform edge.
+The station has a gabled weatherboard building with a timber verandah.
+The platform edge is made of timber.

 History

-Seaholme station opened on 26 January 1920, on what was then the line to Altona Beach.
-Like the suburb itself, the station was named after a housing estate that was built in the early 1920s.
+On 9 November 1888, the line from Williamstown Racecourse to Altona Beach (now Altona) was opened.
+Seaholme station opened on the line on 26 January 1920.
+Like the suburb itself, the station was named after a housing estate that opened in the early 1920s.
+Electrification was provided on 2 October 1926.

 In 1954, flashing light signals were provided at the Millers Road level crossing, located at the down end of the station, with boom barriers provided in 1985.
-In 2020, the boom barriers were replaced with a new mechanical system and repainted into the more current red and white scheme.

 During the 2016/2017 financial year, Seaholme was the fifth-least-used station on Melbourne's metropolitan network, with 103,446 passenger movements recorded.

-There were two stations, Mobiltown and Williamstown Racecourse, between Seaholme and Newport, but they are now closed and demolished.
+There used to be two stations, Mobiltown and Williamstown Racecourse, between Seaholme and Newport, but they are now closed and demolished.
+The stations were closed on 18 January 1984 and 22 May 1950, respectively.

 Platforms and services

-Seaholme has one platform.
+Seaholme has one side platform.
 It is served by Werribee line trains.
+The Werribee line runs from Flinders Street station to Werribee station via Southern Cross station, with some services running through to Frankston.